-The Razer Blade 14 gaming laptop is a well-designed and well-built laptop for those of us who prefer things a bit more modest, but in a good way.
+The Razer Blade 14 gaming laptop is a well-designed and well-built laptop for those of us who prefer things a bit more modest but in a good way.
 The laptop itself has about the same form factor that you’d expect to see on a MacBook Pro, which is remarkably slim for a gaming laptop.
-Asides from the compact form factor, we really like the anodised aluminium finish on the Razer Blade 14 gaming laptop but at the same time this finish is very prone to some nasty scratches which will expose the silver underneath so you might want to get some kind of a protective sleeve to store this in.
+Aside from the compact form factor, we really like the anodized aluminum finish on the Razer Blade 14 gaming laptop but at the same time, this finish is very prone to some nasty scratches which will expose the silver underneath so you might want to get some kind of a protective sleeve to store this in.

 Under the lid, there’s a Chroma keyboard with a myriad of lighting options, making it really fun to use and show off.
-The track pad feels good to use but unfortunately, we can’t say the same about the cheap feeling keys at the bottom of the track pad.
-The front facing speakers are located at either sides of the keyboard and sound pretty good for a laptop this thin, so overall we’re pretty pleased with hoe the Razer Blade 14 gaming laptop is designed.
+The trackpad feels good to use but unfortunately, we can’t say the same about the cheap feeling keys at the bottom of the trackpad.
+The front-facing speakers are located at either side of the keyboard and sound pretty good for a laptop this thin, so overall we’re pretty pleased with the Razer Blade 14 gaming laptop is designed.

 The only real thing that we can call a shortcoming of the Razer Blade 14 gaming laptop is the fact that despite its newer concave shaped fans, the laptop tends to heat up quite a bit when playing for long periods of time at high settings.
 Additionally, this is the only time when the fans get so oud that you’d have to use headphones, otherwise it’s a good laptop at this price point.

 8. HP Omen 17

 The HP Omen 17 (2016) gaming laptop brings a fresher look to the table, over its predecessor from last year and is also a little bit cheaper, which is a pleasant surprise considering how prices usually go up with newer models.
 But let’s see if it is also better than the older model.